tommyku/blog3/content/blog/fixing-the-deployment-to-openshift-error-of-hexo.md

 kind: article
 created_at: '2015-01-08 00:00:00 +0800'
 slug: fixing-the-deployment-to-openshift-error-of-hexo
+abstract: 'I was trying out Hexo and apparently there is a bug in deployment command for the version I was using, and here is how I worked around it'
 ---

 I have always wanted to bail out of php or at least get to learn something new.
 When I first looked into Node.js, I want to know what it is capable of, and how it was done.